praesurapak/spotify-danceability-weeks_on_chart/README.md

 # Spotify: Relationship between Danceability & Number of Weeks on Chart of a song
 Relationship analysis of danceability of a song and number of weeks a song stays on Spotify chart based on observational data that contains information about music attributes of each song, artists' stats, and the popularity of each song.

-This project is a final project of DSO 510: Business Analytics class at USC Marshall School of Business (M.S.
-Business Analytics)
+This project is a final project of DSO 510: Business Analytics class at USC Marshall School of Business (Fall 2022)

 Group members: Prae Kongchan, Ninh Nguyen, Jacqueline Guerra, Huiling Xiao, Van Le, and Joyce Xinyi Jiang